Refine nasal contours to achieve facial harmony.

 Rhinoplasty changes nasal shape and can also improve breathing when structure is the problem.
 Whether correcting a structural issue for breathing or refining the cosmetic shape of the tip or bridge, we utilize precise, structural techniques to ensure a result that looks natural and functions perfectly.

-An external nasal splint is worn for seven to ten days.
-Significant periorbital bruising and nasal edema peak at three to five days and resolve substantially over two weeks.
-Splint removal and the appearance of an improved nasal shape at one to two weeks represent a meaningful milestone.
-Residual swelling, especially over the nasal tip, continues to resolve for six to twelve months.
-Contact sports and activities risking nasal trauma are restricted for three months.
+An external nasal splint is worn for about seven to ten days after rhinoplasty.
+Bruising around the eyes and nasal swelling usually peak within three to five days and improve significantly over the first two weeks.
+Splint removal at one to two weeks is an important milestone, but the nose is still swollen at that stage.
+Residual swelling, especially in the nasal tip, continues to improve over six to twelve months.
+Contact sports and activities that could injure the nose are avoided for about three months.

 Nasal splint worn.
-Significant periorbital bruising and swelling.
-Head elevation and cold compresses reduce edema.
-Breathing through mouth expected.
+Significant bruising around the eyes and swelling.
+Head elevation and cold compresses reduce swelling.
+Breathing through the mouth expected.

 Splint removed.
 Bruising resolved or concealable.
 Return to work and social activities.
 Early nasal shape visible with residual swelling.